Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition

 In all relevant configurations, $\bb_{i}$ is equal to $f_{\rm max} \bS_{i}$ up to a small fluctuation (with root mean square $\sqrt{L} \approx \sqrt{k_{\rm B}T f_{\rm max}}$).
 The probability $p(\bb) = \int_{\bS} P(\bS, \bb) $ is then concentrated within a narrow spherical surface of radius $f_{\rm max}$.
 The variance of the distribution $\lambda = 1/\sigma + \beta^{2}/(3 \sigma^{2})$ remains finite and approaches $\lambda \approx f_{\rm max}^{2}/3$ for $T \to 0$.

-Eq.~\eqref{P_SB_T=0} also implies that the internal energy for $T \to 0$ tends to $E_{0} = - N a^{\alpha \alpha}/2 = - N f_{\rm max}/2$ in isotropic models.
-It is interesting to note that $E_{0}$ is exactly equal to the energy of the spiral ground states.
-Thus we find that the ordered helix configuration has the same energy as the $T \to 0$ limit of the paramagnetic solution.
-This suggests that the configurations contributing to the $T \to 0$ limit of the paramagnetic state are built predominantly from a superposition of Fourier modes with $\bk$ lying near the degenerate surface.
-However, we expect that the correlations in the paramagnetic phase remain short-ranged, since the correlation function $C_{ij}^{\alpha \beta}$ evolves smoothly when the system is cooled down from high temperatures.
+Eq.~\eqref{P_SB_T=0} implies, in addition, that the internal energy per site for $T \to 0$ tends to $E_{0} = - N a^{\alpha \alpha}/2 = - N f_{\rm max}/2$ in isotropic models. $E_{0}$ is exactly equal to the energy of the spiral ground states, which is the exact ground state energy of the system.
+This suggests that the configurations contributing to the $T \to 0$ limit of the symmetric state are built predominantly from a superposition of Fourier modes with $\bk$ lying near the degenerate surface.
+However, we expect that the correlations in this disordered phase remain short-ranged, since the correlation function $C_{ij}^{\alpha \beta}$ evolves smoothly when the system is cooled down starting from high temperatures.

-We note as a remark that $E_{0}$ describes the average energy of a system in equilibrium.
+We note as a remark that $E_{0}$ describes the $T \to 0$ limit of the \emph{equilibrium} internal energy.
 This energy may be unreachable if the system remains trapped in a glassy state at a vitrification temperature $T_{\rm g}$.
-The state in which the system remains blocked at $T_{\rm g}$ may have an energy larger than $E_{0}$ when it is eventually cooled down to $T \to 0$ (see Ref.~\cite{lopatin_prb_2002} for a replica theory of thermodynamic cooling).
+The state in which the system freezes at $T_{\rm g}$ may have an energy larger than $E_{0}$ when it is eventually cooled down to $T \to 0$.
+In this case, the relevant thermodynamic properties should be analyzed taking into account the trapping into a metastable state (see Ref.~\onlinecite{lopatin_prb_2002} for a replica theory of the thermodynamics within a glass phase).